 The WAVE program is an alternative pathways program for students that have disengaged from mainstream schooling options.
 The WAVE program actively engages students through a specialised case management approach.This allows for identification of students individual barriers.
 Programs are then tailor-made to allow for meaningful and accredited/recognised learning and earning pathways throughout the school year.
 Students that are part of the school WAVE program are classified as Flexible Learning Options (FLO) students.

-Through the WAVE Program students will have access to Youth Workers from Relationships Australia South Australia (RASA) and Re-Engage Youth Services.
+Through the WAVE Program students will have access to Youth Workers from Relationships Australia South Australia (RASA).

-Flexible Learning Options (FLO) is a DECD enrolment strategy to successfully engage and retain identified students in ICAN secondary schools.
+Flexible Learning Options (FLO) is a Department for Education enrolment strategy to successfully engage and retain identified students in secondary schools.